Steve Law’s meticulous new transcriptions of Gershwin’s piano playing.

 To do a transcription properly you have to literally hear every note from bass to top and eliminate possible overtones.
 It’s not easy but you cannot resort to guess work, you need to actually hear it to be sure.
 There are times when a chord is debatable – especially when wrong notes are played.
 At some point there has to be a limit to how long you can keep perfecting a transcription, and maybe there will never be a way of hearing it perfectly by ear or computer software – maybe it doesn’t matter – but that’s part of the obsession of transcribing this music.

 Most the note for note published transcriptions of jazz piano I have seen are really bad.
 I don’t know if I’m one of the best in the world at transcribing piano (actually that’s quite likely LOL), or if these published arrangers are simplifying things on purpose or simply hacks.
 It annoys me that there are so many poor arrangements and transcriptions circulating on the internet.

-I will be programming more Gershwin in concerts as I’ve got a huge collection of scores now.
-I recently did a note for note version of Strike up the band overture from the rather scruffy / bordering on illegible hand written full orchestral score Don Rose made in the early 1970s.
+I will be programming more Gershwin in concerts as I’ve got a large collection of scores now.
+I recently did a note for note version of Strike Up the Band Overture from the rather scruffy hand written full orchestral score Don Rose made in the early 1970s.
 (Can someone make a better copy and correct the mistakes?!)
 This music is so wonderful it brought tears to my eyes playing it though.
-It was worth wading through the slap dash mistakes, poor alignment, transpositions and awkward clefs from the source material!!!
-(Can someone make a neater copy?)

 Gershwin’s piano rolls

 I saw a PDF of Limehouse Nights using Fourier transforms.
-Interesting, but it still has differences with the original roll so as yet doesn’t seem 100% accurate.
+Interesting, but it still has differences with the original roll and is not 100% accurate.